Flagler scores 21; No. 5 Baylor overwhelms MVSU in opener

 BIG PICTURE

 Mississippi Valley State: Opening against the nation’s fifth-ranked team was going to be a tough task regardless for the Delta Devils, who were 2-26 last season.
-But they are still missing several key players that haven’t been cleared to play.
 The best Valley did was tie the game at 2-2 on a field goal by Collins before giving up 11 points in a row.

 UP NEXT